 - In Men in Black II, J is chased by the Big Bad into the subway tunnels - and leads her straight to Jeffrey, the giant space slug that had been terrorizing a subway train at the beginning of the film.
 Jeffrey promptly swallows her whole.
 Temporarily.

 - In Transformers: Age of Extinction, with Lockdown coming after them, along with the human villains and an army of drones controlled by Galvatron, and their numbers reduced to just five, Optimus declares the Autobots "need a new army".
 He gets the Dinobots.

 - In The Mummy, the Scorpion King awakens and plan to use the army of Anubis to destroy the world.
 A cult resurrect Imhotep because as Rick puts it, "Imhotep's the only guy tough enough to take him down".
 The army also works on a You Kill It, You Bought It mentality.
 Imhotep would use the army to conquer the world, presumably with them as his aides.
 Ultimately fails when Anubis depowers Imhotep just before the showdown with the Scorpion King.

 - In Jurassic World, once the Velociraptors aren't enough to take the Indominus rex down, Claire sics the Tyrannosaurus rex at her.
+However, she isn't enough either, and has to work with the lead raptor to actually get the better of the I. rex.
 And they conclude the battle by literally summoning a bigger fish, dragging the I. rex close enough to the Mosasaurus pond.

 - In X-Men: Apocalypse, the titular Big Bad spends his time on-screen curbstomping whomever is not on his side.
 Then Jean Grey unleashes the Phoenix and obliterates him, prompting him to admire her as she rips him to pieces.